 - Connecting With Corporate eLearners: 6 Proven Ways That Work

-Day #16: Focus on experiences - Experience is the NEW interactive
+Tip #16: Focus On Experiences - Experience is the New Interactive

 “Learner experience” is right now the buzzword in ID circles.
 HR and L&D managers around the world agree that today the corporate learner cannot be wooed by snazzy graphics and glitzy animations.
 They cannot be compelled to sit through an eLearning course that does not resonate with them.